Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Results

 \textbf{Quantitative evaluation methods} give objective, measurable results and are crucial for ensuring that synthetic data aligns statistically with real data.
 They include \textbf{Statistical techniques}, which use quantifiable metrics to compare synthetic data with the original data, and \textbf{ML-based techniques}, which make use of classification and/or regression to assess how well synthetic data performs when used for specific downstream tasks.
-We found that Statistical evaluation is the most popular ($54.5$\%), whereas ML-based techniques feature in $13.9\%$ of all publications.
-About $24.8\%$ publications use both Statistical and ML-based evaluation techniques in conjunction.
-(Fig. \ref{fig:evalQuantQual.png}).
+We found that Statistical evaluation is the most popular ($45.2$\%), whereas ML-based techniques feature in $16.1\%$ of all publications.
+About $35.2\%$ publications use both Statistical and ML-based evaluation techniques in conjunction.
+(Fig. \ref{fig:Qualitative_Evaluation_Methods_2026_a}).

-The popularity of Statistical evaluation techniques remains high, however, a trend can be seen in publications using both Statistical and ML-based techniques together (Fig. \ref{fig:evalTrend}).
+The popularity of Statistical evaluation techniques remains high; however, a trend can be seen in publications using both Statistical and ML-based techniques together (Fig. \ref{fig:Popularity_Trend_of_Evaluation_Methods_2026}).

-The most used quantitative evaluation metrics include Jensen-Shannon (JS) distance, Pearson Correlation coefficient, and Maximum Mean Discrepancy (MMD), apart from the popular metrics such as AUC and F1-score for classification tasks, and Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) for regression tasks (Fig. \ref{fig:evalMetrics}).
-We also note that the majority of the included papers (89.1\%) use existing metrics, and only 10.9\% of the publications use their own Author-defined metric for evaluation of the synthetic data.
+The most used quantitative evaluation metrics include Jensen-Shannon (JS) distance, Pearson Correlation coefficient, and Maximum Mean Discrepancy (MMD), apart from the popular metrics such as AUC and F1-score for classification tasks, and Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) for regression tasks (Fig. \ref{fig:Author_defined_Metrics_2026_a}).
+We also note that the majority of the included papers (88.8\%) use existing metrics, and only 11.2\% of the publications use their own Author-defined metric for evaluation of the synthetic data (Fig. \ref{fig:Author_defined_Metrics_2026_b}).

 \textbf{Qualitative evaluation methods} rely on subjective judgement and human interpretation to assess the quality of synthetic data.
-In the majority of the cases (71.3\%), they take the form of \textbf{Visual Inspection} of the graphical representation of distributions of synthetic data (Fig. \ref{fig:evalQuantQual.png}).
-We also note that despite its significance, use of \textbf{Domain Experts} as a qualitative evaluation method is not yet widely used and present only in a handful of all papers (3.96\%).
+In the majority of the cases (79.1\%), they take the form of \textbf{Visualisation} of the graphical representation of distributions of synthetic data (Fig. \ref{fig:Qualitative_Evaluation_Methods_2026_b}).
+We also note that despite its significance, use of \textbf{Domain Expert Review} as a qualitative evaluation method is not yet widely used, and was found only in a handful of papers (6.72\%).